Introduction to Representations of Real Semisimple Lie Groups: Introduction

 \underline{$G$ -- compact}: We have Borel-Weil-Bott Theorem for $H^i(G_{\BB C}/B_{\BB C}, {\cal L}_{\lambda})$, irreducible representations are uniquely determined by their characters,Weyl and Kirillov's character formulas.

 \separate

-\underline{Non-compact}: Naive notion of character fails.
+\underline{Non-compact}: Na\"ive notion of character fails.
 Harish-Chandra: get {\em character} as a conjugation-invariant distribution on $G$, does determine representation up to equivalence.
 Regularity theorem: characters are real-analytic functions with singularities.
 No totally explicit formula for characters.
-Kashiwara-Schmid ($\sim 1994$) constructed representations of $G$ in $H^i(G_{\BB C}/B_{\BB C}, {\cal F})$, where ${\cal F}$ is a $G$-equivariant sheaf on $G_{\BB C}/B_{\BB C}$.
+Kashiwara-Schmid \cite{KSch} constructed representations of $G$ in $H^i(G_{\BB C}/B_{\BB C}, {\cal F})$, where ${\cal F}$ is a $G$-equivariant sheaf on $G_{\BB C}/B_{\BB C}$.
 This can be regarded as an analogue of Borel-Weil-Bott theorem.
-Schmid-Vilonen ($\sim 1998$) gave analogues of Weil and Kirillov's character formulas.
+Then Schmid-Vilonen \cite{SchV} gave analogues of Weil and Kirillov's character formulas.

 \separate

 \underline{$G$ -- compact}: If $H \subset G$ is a closed subgroup,

 \separate